-Why has iPhoneography exploded in the last year?
+Why has iPhoneography exploded recently?
 It has a lot to do with the old adage, “the best camera is the one you have with you.”
-As the iPhone camera has continued to evolve into something very nice on the iPhone 4 and 4s, and since most people have their iPhones (or other smart phones) with them at all times, iPhoneography has become popular.
-So popular, in fact, that the iPhone 4 is the most popular camera according to Flickr upload data.
-New apps have been introduced to assist photographers in producing more creative images, and ways to share those photos have become easier.
+As the iPhone camera (and other phone cameras) has continued to evolve into something as good as some point and shoot cameras, and since most people have their phones with them at all times, iPhoneography has become popular.
+So popular, in fact, that the iPhone is the most popular camera according to Flickr upload data.
 All of this has combined to make iPhoneography a very popular hobby for a lot of people.

-A lot has been written about iPhoneography, including blogs devoted to the topic and entire books, I feel that the most important thing to capturing good iPhone photos is to capture the moment creatively. iPhoneography is great because it’s a way for the average person to capture any moment without extensive training in photography and without a lot of equipment.
-Although there are some fun ways to enhance your iPhone photos, I think daily blogs and books on the iPhoneography sort of defeat the purpose of iPhoneography in being a simple means of artistic expression.
-How do you best express yourself creatively with the iPhone?
+A lot has been written about iPhoneography, including blogs devoted to the topic and entire books, I feel that the most important thing to capturing good iPhone photos is to capture the moment creatively. iPhoneography is great because it’s a way for the average person to capture and share any moment without extensive training in photography and without a lot of equipment.
+Although there are some fun ways to enhance your iPhone photos, what I like is that it’s a quick way to share.

 Here are some tips from Sarah and me, along with some of Sarah’s excellent iPhone photos from Walt Disney World, Disneyland, Disneyland Paris, and Tokyo Disney Resort to illustrate some of the advice and techniques.
-She took these photos with an iPhone 4 and an iPhone 5.
+She took these photos with her iPhone 5 and 6.

-Sarah has used the Olloclip for just about all of her photos since 2012, and absolutely loves it.
-The creative possibilities it opens up are great.
-The following were all taken by Sarah using her Olloclip:
+The creative possibilities these attachments open up are great.
+The following were all taken by Sarah using them:

 Sarah also has a tripod for her iPhone.
 Admittedly, she doesn’t use this nearly as much as the Olloclip, mostly because it’s a lot of work…and is sort of dorky.
 We had a hard time choosing a good one, as there are a lot of negative reviews out there, but we finally settled on the iStabilizer iPhone Tripod.
 It’s $22, but it has the consistently highest reviews for an iPhone tripod.
 We figured that it was worth it to spend a bit extra, because a new iPhone (without a contract) costs about $700, so it wasn’t worth trusting a $5 tripod with something that expensive.